 Stay Hydrated

-Drinking water helps maintain oral health.
-Water washes away food particles.
-It also dilutes acids produced by bacteria.
-Fluoridated water can strengthen tooth enamel.
-Carry a water bottle with you.
-Sip water throughout the day to keep your mouth clean.
-Staying hydrated also helps maintain saliva flow.
-Saliva is essential for neutralizing acids and protecting your teeth.
-Avoid sugary drinks.
-They can contribute to tooth decay and dehydration.
+Carry a water bottle with you and sip water throughout the day to keep your mouth clean and hydrated.
+Staying hydrated also helps maintain saliva flow, which is key to neutralizing acids and protecting your teeth.
+Avoid sugary drinks too.
+Too much sugar can lead to tooth decay and dry mouth.

 Monitor Your Oral Health

 Regular dental visits and proper hygiene are key.
-For more information on maintaining oral health, visit Dr. Alan Dechter and Dr. Matthew Moy.
-They can provide expert advice and care.
+Visit Dr. Alan Dechter and Dr. Matthew Moy for more information on maintaining oral health.
+They provide expert advice and care.
 Schedule your appointment today.